afs/rdf-delta/docs/ha-system.md

 1. the Apache Jena Fuseki Servers
 2. the RDF Delta Patch Servers
 3. the index of patch logs
-4. the storage layer of the patched themselves
+4. the storage layer of the patches themselves

 The Fuseki servers each have their own copies of a database for RDF Dataset they provide.
 All SPARQL operations happen locally in a